gerarddvb/Homebridge-on-RaspberryPi/README.md

 > sudo raspi-cofig

-In the config tool enable SSH and Autologin
+In the config tool enable SSH, VNC and Autologin

 After that open a new terminal window and enter the following command: